-Other source code query languages
+Other code-query languages

 In order to allow for simple analysis and refactoring of code, there already exists query languages for querying code.
 These languages use several methods to allow for querying code based on specific paradigms such as Logical queries, Declarative queries, or SQL like queries.
 All provide similar functionality of being able to query code.
-In this section we will look some of these languages for querying source code, and how they relate to JSTQL developed in this thesis.
+In this section we will look at three different languages for querying Java code, and their approach to searching code.